huwqchn/.dotfiles/README.md

-# My Nixos Configuration
+# My NixOS Configuration

-Nixos is a rabbit hole that I have been wanting to go down for a while.
+NixOS is a rabbit hole that I have been wanting to go down for a while.

+## Hosts

+- `tyr`: My mac mini.
+- `nidhogg`: WSL2 host.
+- `ymir`: My first NixOS laptop for test.
+- `sigurd`: My primary desktop computer.

 ## References